Joe Senser

+Biography

-Senser is a 1974 graduate of Milton Hershey School, a home for underprivileged children and the prime benefactor of Milton Hershey's legacy.
+Senser is a 1974 graduate of the Milton Hershey School, a home for underprivileged children and the prime benefactor of Milton Hershey's legacy.

 Senser was the color commentator for the Minnesota Vikings Radio Network in 1993–94 and from 2001 to 2006.
 He was hired by WCCO Radio to be the color commentator for University of St. Thomas football (NCAA Division III) broadcasts beginning in 2011.

-Senser is part owner of Joe Senser's Restaurant & Sports Theater which has locations in Bloomington and Roseville, Minnesota.
+Senser was part owner of Joe Senser's Restaurant & Sports Theater which had locations in Bloomington and Roseville, Minnesota.
+Both locations are now closed.
 He is married with four daughters and one granddaughter.
 One of his daughters is singer Brittani Senser.

 On August 23, 2011, a Mercedes SUV registered to Senser was involved in a fatal hit-and-run accident near the Augsburg University campus in Minneapolis.
 On September 2, 2011, the Senser family's attorney released a statement that "the driver in this incident was Ms. Amy Senser", who is his wife.
-She was convicted of felony criminal vehicular homicide and sentenced to 41 months in prison.
+She was convicted of felony criminal vehicular homicide and sentenced to forty-one months in prison.

 In May 2016, the state attorney general asked the Hershey Trust Company to remove Senser and two other long-serving board members.
 The attorney general cited "apparent violations" by the firm of a previous agreement to reform.

 On November 26, 2016, WCCO television news reported that Senser was undergoing physical therapy for a stroke suffered earlier in the year.